How to make math class interesting?

 For many students, math questions always come out of a text book or a worksheet.
 The questions are usually along the lines of "here's a word problem - take the figures, plug them into the given formula, do some calculation and move on to the next one."

-But it’s great to trigger the students into asking their own questions.
+But it's great to trigger the students into asking their own questions.
 This is more likely if the question is conceptual and interesting, rather than calculation-based.
-The above example (from Asking good questions in the mathematics classroom) is more likely to illicit a lot of genuine discussion than the normal text book question.
+The above example (from Teaching math with clickers) is more likely to illicit a lot of genuine discussion than the normal text book question.

 Here's another one from that paper: